5 Mullein Leaf Benefits

 1. Mullein Leaf May Benefit Respiratory Health

-When it comes to lung health and wellness, mullein leaf is often at the top of a list including other respiratory supplements like elecampane and usnea.
+When it comes to lung health and wellness, mullein leaf is often at the top of lists alongside other respiratory supplements like elecampane and usnea.
 Mullein leaf is often one of the most common herbs used for respiratory support because it has a wide range of plant molecules that allow it to act on lung tissues in a variety of beneficial ways.
 For example, studies show that some of the constituents in mullein leaf allow it to act as both an expectorant and a demulcent.

 2. Mullein Leaf May Benefit Skin Health

 Since mullein has demulcent properties, studies suggest that this versatile herb may benefit skin health.
 Older studies indicate that mullein leaf may benefit hemorrhoids if used as a poultice.
-A poultice is a soft mass of material that is placed on an inflamed or irritated portion of the body and kept in place by a cloth to relieve pain and reduce inflammation.
+A poultice is a soft mass of material that is placed on an inflamed or irritated portion of the body and kept in place by a cloth to reduce pain and inflammation.

 Mullein leaf poultices may also have potent wound-healing properties.
 Traditional uses of mullein leaf include soothing eczema by reducing skin inflammation and wound healing.
 Studies are beginning to support these traditional uses.
-One animal study assessed the wound healing and antioxidant properties of mullein leaf.
-The study tested an extract of mullein leaf on skin scratches against nitrofurazone and an unnamed simple ointment.

-Another animal study used an extract of mullein to assess the wound healing property of the herb against gotu kola or Centella asiatica.
+One animal study used an extract of mullein to assess the wound healing property of the herb against gotu kola or Centella asiatica.
 The study found that mullein leaf was able to promote wound healing effectively.

 Human studies on mullein leaf are beginning to mimic the findings of animal studies.
 One double-blind randomized placebo-controlled study followed 93 women who had experienced one pregnancy and had an episiotomy.
 An episiotomy is a surgical procedure that involves making an incision at the vaginal opening to assist in childbirth.
 The study assessed the efficacy of a mullein leaf cream to heal the incision against a placebo.
-The women were assigned to either the mullein leaf cream group or placebo and applied the cream twice a day for 10 days.
+The women were assigned to either the mullein leaf cream group or a placebo and applied the cream twice a day for 10 days.
 After 10 days, the study found that the mullein leaf cream was superior to placebo for wound healing.

 3. Mullein Leaf May Be Anti-inflammatory

-4. Mullein Leaf May Help Reduce Pain
+4. Mullein Leaf May Help Relieve Discomfort

 5. Mullein Leaf May Be a Potent Antimicrobial